-- Observe and support instruction in the classroom of the cooperating teacher - Teach three lessons.
-These lessons should be planned with the guidance of the cooperating teacher. - Students are expected to draw connections between practicum observations, course readings and experiential activities with in-class reflective closure sheets. - Students are expected to observe and reflect upon data demonstrating evidence of student learning. - The cooperating teacher must complete a candidate evaluation.
+- Observe and support instruction in the classroom of the cooperating teacher - Teach two lessons and videotape one of them.
+These lessons are planned with the guidance of the cooperating teacher. - Students are expected to draw connections between practicum observations, course readings and experiential activities with in-class reflective closure sheets. - Students are expected to observe and reflect upon data demonstrating evidence of student learning. - The cooperating teacher must complete a candidate evaluation.
 Candidates cannot successfully complete EDUC 385-585 without a satisfactory practicum evaluation.